 Pauline & Kath

 Pauline had worked as a medical receptionist for 12 years when a change of management forced her out of her job.
-A nervous breakdown and health problems followed.
-She began abusing alcohol and was facing court on serious drinking and driving related charges when she became involved in the mentoring program.
-She was facing the likelihood of a custodial sentence.
+After suffering from anxiety and mental health-related issues, Pauline began abusing alcohol and was facing court on serious drinking and driving-related charges.
+At this time Pauline sought help from our mentoring program as she was struggling to meet her community corrections requirements and appointments, and was facing the likelihood of a custodial sentence.

 My Legal Aid lawyer advised me to get a mentor because at the time I was having quite a few problems and having trouble getting to my appointments.
 It’s had a huge impact on me.
 I don’t think I could have walked through the whole court process without their help.
 Without having that support, I would have probably breached (the court order) a few times and maybe have ended up in a worse situation.